-- 5.8 The information that the Council obtains through community involvement will be collated and used to inform the decisions made and/or to shape any documents that are produced. - 5.9 A summary report will be produced outlining all responses, how they were used to inform decisions or documents, and will provide an indication of the resulting outcomes.
+- 5.10.
+The information that the Council obtains through community involvement will be collated and used to inform the decisions made and/or to shape any documents that are produced. - 5.11.
+A summary of the responses will be produced, showing how they were used to inform decisions or documents, and providing an indication of the resulting outcomes. - 5.12.
+This will be made available on the Council's website